 and her half sister, Helen.
 Poor Helen was married to the

 king of Sparta.
 How boring for her.
 Aphrodite had no

 interest in being married at all.
 Both girls were probably

 Zeus' daughters.
 But Helen's

 mother was only a mortal.
-Aphrodite's mother was probably a goddess.
+Everyone knew that Aphrodite's mother was probably a goddess.

 herself if you asked her, Aphrodite was the most beautiful

 in the land.
-Everyone knew that Aphrodite was the fairest.
-But
+Aphrodite was not at all pleased.